edyu/wtf-zig-zap/README.md

 }
 ```

-There is also no authentication (other htan basic HTTP authentication, authorization (other than HTTP Bearer authorization), or database built-in so you'll end up writing a lot of code to implement these yourself.
+There is also no authentication (other than basic HTTP authentication), authorization (other than HTTP Bearer authorization), or database built-in so you'll end up writing a lot of code to implement these yourself.

 In some private tests I've done myself, you end up writing about 5 times as much code in **Zig** and [**Zap**](https://github.com/zigzap/zap) than if you use something like **Python** [**FastAPI**](https://fastapi.tiangolo.com), or even comparing to another extremely young web-framework such as **Julia** [**Oxygen.jl**](https://ndortega/Oxygen.jl).
 So whether that's worth the trade-off is up to you.